-- Time to develop specific clinical skills, subspecialty interests and team relationships, which arise from some degree of permanence and familiarity. - Flexibility, to retain an interest and diverse skill-set for the consultant, and provide cross-cover for a department.
+- Time to develop specific clinical skills, subspecialty interests and team relationships, which arise from some degree of permanence and familiarity. - Flexibility, to retain an interest and diverse skill-set for the post-holder, and provide cross-cover for a department.